yhoazk/CarND-Vehicle-Tracking-P5/writeup_template.md

 * Pixels per cell = 8
 * cells_per_block = 4

+The values were selected because this way the resulting image still had identifiable features for the human eye.

 The usage in this project are in the class [`SVM_Classifier::__hog`](https://github.com/yhoazk/CarND-Vehicle-Tracking-P5/blob/master/svm_classifier.py#L219-L226)

 And the function is called with the aftermentioned parameters in: